jamesjlundin/rock-paper-scissors/README.md

 Following allow with The Odin Project

-Current Status: Program creates a random selection for the computer, the player option has yet to be implemented and is currently set to the value "rock" program provides the outcome of a game to the console upon page load.
+Current Status: Program prompts player for selection then creates a random selection for the computer each game result is logged to the console with the current match score.
+Matches consist of 5 games total win, lose, draw, or incorrect input.
+At the end of the match the results of the match are logged to the console.